-Dr Eberhard Mandishona ‘’Ebe’’ – MBChB, FRACGP (Fellow of the Australian College of General Practice] and DRANZCOG (Australian Diploma in Obstetrics and Gynaecology), PGCME
+Dr Eberhard ‘’Ebe’’ MANDISHONA – MBChB, FRACGP (Fellow of the Australian College of General Practice] and PGCME

 Dr Mandishona trained and worked in Zimbabwe, before moving to England (UK) where he worked in Obstetrics and Gynaecology, and then as a GP in the East Midlands from 2005.
 He has been working as a GP in Geraldton since April 2014.